 Student Resources Archives - Black Hawk College

 The program offers many social and educational events each semester.
 In the past, these have included trips to music concerts, area plays, museums, college campus visits and cultural trips to Chicago.
-The SSS program also purchases tickets to a variety of campus activities that participants can attend together.
+The SSS program also provide opportunities to attend a variety of campus activities that participants can attend together.

-SSS provides a personal college “safety net” from enrollment in the program through graduation.
+SSS provides a personal college “safety net” from the time you enroll in the program through graduation.
 The program can help you build on your strengths and address your areas of concern.
 By becoming a participant, you will gain access to services and opportunities not available to other students on campus.
+Our goal is to help you graduate and transfer successfully.
+We will work with you individually to help you be successful.

 Encourage the student to contact a member of the Disability Services staff.
 You may want to contact the office yourself to follow up on your referral.